petershin/liferay-learn/docs/courses/latest/en/commerce-architect/setting-up-and-creating-products/configuring-workflows-and-notifications.md

 1. Navigate to the *Actions* tab and click *Add* (![Add](../../images/icon-add.png)).

-1. Enter *Order Accepted* as the *Action Label*.
+1. Enter *Order Accepted* as the Action Label.
 The action name gets populated automatically.

 1. Go to *Action Builder*.

-1. Under *Trigger*, select *On Order Status Update* from the dropdown.
+1. Under Trigger, select *On Order Status Update* from the drop-down.

-1. Activate the *Enable Condition* toggle, and enter the following expression:
+1. Activate the *Enable Condition* toggle, and enter this expression:

    `orderStatus=10`